-During the Year, the Group incurred finance costs before capitalisation (mainly interest for bank and other borrowings) of HK\$169.4 million, representing an increase of about 63% as compared to the HK\$104.1 million incurred for last year.
-The increase was mainly attributable to an increase in the interest on other borrowings as compared to last year (see note 28(a)(i) to the consolidated financial statements).

-Interest expenses charged to profit or loss for the Year was HK\$166.9 million as compared to last year's HK\$49.0 million.
-The increase was mainly due to increase in finance costs for the Year and lesser amount of finance costs were capitalised as compared to last year.
+During the Year, the Group incurred finance costs before capitalisation (mainly interest for bank and other borrowings) of HK\$143.8 million, representing a decrease of about 15% as compared to the HK\$169.4 million incurred for last year.
+Interest expenses charged to profit or loss for the Year was HK\$143.2 million as compared to last year's HK\$166.9 million.
+The decrease was mainly attributable to a decrease in the average outstanding balance of bank and other borrowings during the year as compared to last year.